russkev/opengl/README.md

 GL Engine is a real time rendering engine built with C++ and OpenGL.
-The aim of the project is to get acquainted with OpenGL and use it to implement some advanced real time lighting features.
+The aim of the project is to implement some advanced real time lighting and shading features.

 ![Demo 06](assets/screenshots/demo_06.jpg)